isabella232/rsk-next-box/README.md

 - **Go to tutorial**

-Go to the tutorial [Using rsk-next-box](https://developers.rsk.co/tutorials/truffle-boxes/rsk-next-box/) to learn more about this project.
+Go to the tutorial [using rsk-next-box](https://developers.rsk.co/tutorials/truffle-boxes/rsk-next-box/) to learn more about this project.
 We covered all the steps with more details, explanations, and images.

 - **Find more documentation**